Lewiston man gives away over 5000 king-size candy bars for Halloween and we have the password for the grand prize treats!

 But you'll need a special password to get the trick-or-treat grand prize.

-If you give this password you will get 3 king-size candy bars!
+If you give this password to Gieger you will get three king-size candy bars!

 RELATED: Teal is the new orange for Halloween pumpkins -- here's why